OpenEvalProject/evals/manuscripts/elife-18544/v2/manuscript.md

 Next, we tested the impact of the single mutations or their combination on the functionality of the Cvt pathway by monitoring prApe1 processing.
 The N84E mutation, which had the stronger effect on the Atg19 - Atg5 interaction also affected prApe1 processing more pronouncedly compared to the K57E mutation while the K57E,N84E double mutation had the strongest effect on prApe1 processing (Figure 5G,H and Figure 5—figure supplement 2).
 For the cells expressing Atg5-TAP (Figure 5H and Figure 5—figure supplement 2) we consistently noticed a somewhat lower levels of the Atg12~Atg5 for the K57E,N84E double mutant under rich conditions.
 This effect was not seen for the myc-tagged version. prApe1 processing was also affected by the K57E,N84E double mutation under starvation condition in the context of the Atg16 D101A, E102A mutation (Figure 5—figure supplement 3 Figure 5H).
 In contrast, starvation-induced bulk autophagy as measured by GFP-Atg8 cleavage and the Pho8∆60 assay was not significantly affected by the Atg5 K57E,N84E double mutation (Figure 5I,J), even when tested in combination with the Atg16 D101A, E102A mutant (Figure 5—figure supplement 4).

 The data presented so far have shown that the Atg19 cargo receptor can recruit the E3-like Atg12~Atg5-Atg16 complex to the prApe1 cargo and that mutations that abolish this interaction reduce the efficiency of the Cvt pathway.
 The cargo receptor - E3 interaction might therefore be a minimal axis to couple Atg8 conjugation to the cargo.
 To test this hypothesis, we developed a fully reconstituted system to recapitulate these reactions.
-In analogy to the experiment shown in
+In analogy to the experiment shown in Figure 3—figure supplement 2, we added the Atg12~Atg5-Atg16 complex to cargo mimetic beads bound by Atg19.
+The Atg12~Atg5-Atg16 complex directly binds to membranes (Figure 5D) (Romanov et al., 2012) and it may thus be able to link membranes and the cargo.
+To test this, we added small unilamellar vesicles (SUVs) labeled by the incorporation of ATTO390-PE or Rhodamine to Atg19-bound cargo mimetic beads in the presence or absence of the Atg12~Atg5-Atg16 complex (Figure 6A, Figure 6—figure supplement 1).
+The SUVs were recruited to the beads in an Atg12~Atg5-Atg16 complex dependent manner (Figure 6A, Figure 6—figure supplement 1).
+The complexes containing the Atg19 binding defective mutants of Atg5 were less efficiently recruited to cargo mimetic beads and were also less efficient in membrane recruitment (Figure 6—figure supplement 2).
+Thus, the complex brings the membrane substrate for Atg8 conjugation in proximity of the cargo.
+Next we analyzed if this minimal system would allow local accumulation of conjugated Atg8 by adding the ubiquitin-like molecule GFP-Atg8, the E1-like enzyme Atg7, the E2-like enzyme Atg3, and the cofactors MgCl2 and ATP to the system.
+Intriguingly, GFP-Atg8 showed increased signal at the cargo in the presence of ATP (Figure 6A).
+We also detected an increased signal for the membrane and the Atg12~Atg5-Atg16 complex (Figure 6A), likely due to its association with Atg8 and the membranes (Kaufmann et al., 2014; Romanov et al., 2012).
+Since the presence of ATP increased the GFP-Atg8 signal at the beads, this effect may be due to lipidation of Atg8 and thus its stable anchoring and concentration on the membranes.
+If so, then the lipidated Atg8 should be more strongly bound by the Atg19 receptor (Abert et al., 2016; Sawa-Makarska et al., 2014).
+To test this, we conducted FRAP experiments on the cargo mimetic beads (Figure 6B).
+Indeed, Atg8 recovered more slowly in the presence of ATP and recovery was slowest for the Atg8 positive puncta, which we interpret as larger Atg8-positive vesicular structures (Figure 6B).

 ![Figure 6.](https://cdn.elifesciences.org/articles/18544/elife-18544-fig6-v2.jpg)

 **Figure 6.:** (A) GST-prApe1(1–45) + Atg19 ± Atg12~Atg5-Atg16-mCherry coated Sepharose beads were imaged in the presence of ATTO390-containing SUVs and GFP-Atg8∆R117, Atg7, Atg3, MgCl2 with or without ATP.
 Representative pictures and the experimental scheme are shown.
 The images corresponding to the mCherry channel are displayed in false color (ImageJ: Fire).
 See also Figure 6—figure supplement 1 and Figure 6—figure supplement 2.
 (B) Representative pictures of a GFP-Atg8 FRAP experiment conducted on the surface of GST-prApe1(1–45) + Atg19 + Atg12~Atg5-Atg16-mCherry coated Sepharose beads after the conjugation reaction performed in the presence (lower row) or absence (upper row) of ATP.
 The graph shows the quantification of the GFP signal measured on the surface of at least two beads per condition (Cx: Atg12~Atg5-Atg16-mCherry).
 (C) Representative pictures, experimental scheme and quantification of Atg8 lipidation on cargo mimetic beads coated with GST-prApe1(1–45) + Atg19 + Atg12~Atg5-Atg16-mCherry + ATTO390-containing SUVs in the presence of the conjugation machinery (Atg7, Atg3, GFP-Atg8∆R117, MgCl2, ±ATP) after removal of SUVs from the solution by washing.
 (D) Representative pictures of a GFP-Atg8 FRAP experiment conducted on the surface of GST-prApe1(1–45) + Atg19 + Atg12~Atg5-Atg16-mCherry + ATTO390-containing SUVs-coated Sepharose beads, after conjugation reaction performed in the presence (lower row) or absence (upper row) of ATP.
 The graph shows the quantification of the recovered GFP signal on the beads in the presence or absence of ATP, respectively, for at least two beads per condition.
-See also Figure 6—figure supplement 3.DOI: http://dx.doi.org/10.7554/eLife.18544.018
+See also Figure 6—figure supplement 3.

 ![Figure 6—figure supplement 1.](https://cdn.elifesciences.org/articles/18544/elife-18544-fig6-figsupp1-v2.jpg)

-**Figure 6—figure supplement 1.:** Representative pictures and experimental scheme of Rhodamine-SUV recruitment to cargo mimetic beads coated with GST-prApe1(1–45) and Atg19 (wild type or AIM mutant (F376A, F379A, P385A, E386A, W412A)) with or without the Atg12~Atg5-Atg16-meGFP complex.DOI: http://dx.doi.org/10.7554/eLife.18544.019
+**Figure 6—figure supplement 1.:** Representative pictures and experimental scheme of Rhodamine-SUV recruitment to cargo mimetic beads coated with GST-prApe1(1–45) and Atg19 (wild type or AIM mutant (F376A, F379A, P385A, E386A, W412A)) with or without the Atg12~Atg5-Atg16-meGFP complex.

 ![Figure 6—figure supplement 2.](https://cdn.elifesciences.org/articles/18544/elife-18544-fig6-figsupp2-v2.jpg)

 **Figure 6—figure supplement 2.:** Representative pictures and quantification of Atg12~Atg5-Atg16-mCherry and ATTO390-SUVs recruitment to cargo mimetic beads coated with GST-prApe1(1–45) and Atg19.
 The quantification is based on three independent experiments and the bars indicate the standard deviation.
-Signal corresponding to wild type Atg12~Atg5-Atg16 was set to 100%.DOI: http://dx.doi.org/10.7554/eLife.18544.020
+Signal corresponding to wild type Atg12~Atg5-Atg16 was set to 100%.

 ![Figure 6—figure supplement 3.](https://cdn.elifesciences.org/articles/18544/elife-18544-fig6-figsupp3-v2.jpg)

 **Figure 6—figure supplement 3.:** (A) Quantification of three independent experiments performed using cargo mimetic beads prepared as in Figure 6A.
 Atg4 was added to cargo mimetic beads after an overnight conjugation reaction.
 The GFP-Atg8∆R117 signal at the beads was measured after 30 min of de-conjugation reaction.
-(B) Representative images of the Atg4 de-conjugation of Atg8 at the beads at the indicated time points.DOI: http://dx.doi.org/10.7554/eLife.18544.021
+(B) Representative images of the Atg4 de-conjugation of Atg8 at the beads at the indicated time points.

 In the experiments shown in Figure 6A,B the vesicles were also present in solution and we could therefore not exclude the possibility that conjugation occurred remotely from the cargo, followed by attachment of the vesicles harboring lipidated Atg8.
 For this reason, we recruited vesicles to cargo mimetic beads via the Atg12~Atg5-Atg16 complex and washed away unbound vesicles (Figure 6C).
 Subsequently, we added the Atg8 conjugation machinery.
 In the presence of ATP the bead associated signal was increased, consistent with local lipidation of Atg8 at the cargo (Figure 6C).
 To corroborate this result, we performed FRAP experiments on these beads (Figure 6D).
 Indeed, the recovery of Atg8 was much reduced in the presence of ATP, consistent with its stable attachment to the membrane via lipidation.
 Furthermore, upon addition of the Atg4 protein, which removes Atg8 from PE the GFP-Atg8 signal decreased (Figure 6—figure supplement 3).